-The printer I worked with, Allen Print in Burnside, specialized in prints runs under 250 books and they did the perfect binding in-house.
-Mostly they did promotional material, but did print books some too.
+The printer I worked with, Allen Print in Burnside.
+They specialize in prints runs under 250 books and they do the perfect binding in-house.
+Mostly they do promotional material, but do print books some too.

 He explained their printing process and how they print two identical pages per sheet of paper and then cut them to size.
 Printing 8” x 8” would be about the same price as 8.5” x 11” because of the shape of the paper, 8.5” x 8.5” would be the same as well.
 I decided to bump it up to that, just for a little extra space for the drawings.